logfellow/logstash-logback-encoder/README.md

 #### Write Buffer Size

-By default, a buffer size of 8192 is used to buffer socket output stream writes.
+By default, a buffer size of `8192` bytes is used to buffer socket output stream writes.
 You can adjust this by setting the appender's `writeBufferSize`.

 ```xml